mia-platform/documentation/docs/tutorial/rest_api/quick_rest_api.md

 ![Create the endpoints](img/MongoDB-Collection-endpoint.png)

 The Endpoints screen is composed by four different section.
-The left section will **contain all the endpoints created on this project**, by default here you could find the public endpoints of the API portal.
+The left section will **contain all the endpoints created on this project**.
+By default, here you could find the public endpoints of the API portal.
-The right section will **contain the detail** about each already created endpoints.
+The right section will **contain the details** about each existing endpoint.

 Select **"Create new endpoint"**

 ![Create the books endpoints](img/MongoDB-Collection-endpoint-create.png)

-The params to create a new endpoint:
+The required parameters to create a new endpoint are the following:
- * **Base path**: the endpoint base path
+ * **Base path**: the endpoint base path;
- * **Type**: the type, can be:
+ * **Type**: the endpoint type.
+Accepted values are:
    * CRUD, MongoDB View, Microservice, External Proxy, Cross Project Proxy, Fast Data Projection, Fast Data Single View

-The following params depend to the type, if you choose CRUD:
+The following parameters depend on the type of the endpoint.
+If you choose CRUD, you will have to set these parameters:
- * **CRUD Base Path**: the CRUD base path, selected from the list
+ * **CRUD Base Path**: the CRUD base path, selected from the list;
- * **Description**: an optional description of the endpoint
+ * **Description**: an optional description of the endpoint.

-After the creation, **clicking the /books in the left side you can open the endpoint detail**, including the section:
+After you will have create the endpoint, **by clicking the `/books` in the left side you can open the endpoint detail**, including the section:

 ![Endpoint Detail](img/MongoDB-Collection-endpoint-detail.png)

- * **Details**: where you can change the description and show the the endpoint in the API Portal
+ * **Details**: here you can change the description and show the the endpoint in the API Portal;
- * **Configure the microservice gateway** to forces the endpoint to pass through the Microservice Gateway
+ * **Configure the microservice gateway**: here you can force the endpoint to pass through the Microservice Gateway;
- * **Security Management** where you can enable the authentication and the User Group Permission or the CMS User Permission.
+ * **Security Management**: here you can enable the authentication and the User Group Permission or the CMS User Permission.

-By scrolling down instead you can find the Routes detail.
+By scrolling down the page, you can find the Routes detail.

 ![Endpoint Detail Routes](img/MongoDB-Collection-endpoint-routes.png)

-**Here, for each, route you can choose**:
+Here, for each route, you can choose:
- * if the **authorization** it's required
+ * if the **authorization** is required;
- * if the **API Key** it's required
+ * if the **API Key** is required;
- * if **expose the route to the API Portal**
+ * if you want to **expose the route to the API Portal**;
- * the **User Group Permission**
+ * the **User Group Permission**;
- * the **CMS User Permission**
+ * the **CMS User Permission**.

-Of course, here **you can delete the endpoint clicking to the Delete button** and confirming inserting the endpoint name.
+Here **you can also delete the endpoint: you will have to click to the Delete button** and confirm your choice by inserting the endpoint name.

 ![Endpoint Delete](img/MongoDB-Collection-endpoint-delete.png)

 Now you can save the branch and deploy.

-From the **API portal you will find all the api specifications** that will allow you to read, write, modify and delete the information on your CRUD collection.
+From the **API portal you will find all the API specifications** that will allow you to read, write, edit, and delete the information on your CRUD collection.
 You can perform some insertions using POST call and then try to read the data using the GET request.

 :::caution
-Remember that when reading, the only data returned by the GET API are those whose __STATE__ is PUBLIC.
+Remember that when reading, the GET API will only return data whose __STATE__ is PUBLIC.
-Make sure you create the elements directly like this or make it clear as a value when you POST
+Make sure you create the elements directly like this, or make it clear as a value when you make the POST call.
 :::

-here an **overview of the API Portal**:
+Here you can find an **overview of the API Portal**:
 ![Endpoint Portal](img/MongoDB-Collection-endpoint-portal.png)

-By **expanding a method** we find everything needed to make a call.
+By **expanding a method**, you will find everything you need to make an call.
 In this case, for example, the POST call:
 ![Endpoint POST Portal](img/MongoDB-Collection-endpoint-portal-post.png)

 ## Export and Import CRUD collection